 Arts, Culture and Heritage

 Looking to spend a few days listening to music, exploring the visual arts, or even immersing yourself into the distant past where jousting and sword fights are common occurrences?
 There is definitely a festival for you.
 The Ohio Renaissance Festival takes place in an authentically recreated village resembling 16th Century England.
 Watch jousting matches, see knights in shining armor, and enjoy juggling, traditional arts and crafts, musicians and dancers.
-The Crosby Festival of the Arts in Toledo and Delaware Arts Fest feature art in a variety of media including glass, ceramic, sculpture and painting.
+The Crosby Festival of the Arts in Toledo and Delaware Arts Festival feature art in a variety of media including glass, ceramic, sculpture and painting.
 The Nelsonville Music Festival features a variety of styles of music.
 The Cleveland Orchestra’s summer Blossom Music Festival takes place in the scenic Cuyahoga Valley.
 Classical music dominates, but pop music also figures in.
 Theatrical productions, ballet, Broadway and art displays are also components of this venue.

 - The Ohio Rennaissance Festival